- Graduate Teaching Assistant Workshop

 Do I have to attend all the Workshop activities?
 Yes.
 If you do not, you will be dropped from the Workshop and cannot be paid as a GTA.
 You must attend all of the workshop activities to meet the law mentioned above.
 There are no exceptions to this requirement.
 It is the law.

 Does the Workshop have a dress code?
 We have no special dress code for the Workshop and practice presentation.
-For the Final Assessment, however, we suggest “business casual”.
+For the Final Assessment, however, we require you to wear “business casual”.
 Consider this a job interview.
 You will want to look your professional best, but you don’t need a business suit.
-I suggest a professonial look – slacks or nice jeans (no rips!) and a collared or polo shirt for men (no t-shirts).
+We suggest a professonial look – slacks or nice jeans (no rips!) and a collared or polo shirt for men (no t-shirts).
 Women, if you wear a skirt, make sure it is not too short.
-Again, I suggest slacks or nice jeans, and a nice shirt, sweater or jacket – nothing too low, too tight or see through, nothing with distracting writing on it.
+Again, we suggest slacks or nice jeans, and a nice shirt, sweater or jacket – nothing too low, too tight or see through, nothing with distracting writing on it.
 And you want your audience to listen to you, not be distracted by what you are wearing.

 How do I choose my presentation topic?
 Can I choose any topic for the presentation?
 Yes and no. It should be a topic that is related to the field of your department, possibly one you might actually teach.
 Please make sure that the presentation is very simple – you must know your audience and you must stay within 8 – 10 minutes.
 Be sure to time your presentation before you get to the practice presentation and practice it several times as well.
 You will lose points for presentations that are too short or are longer than 10 minutes or too ambitious or complicated.
 Pick one small subject that you know very well.
 We already know you are smart, you don’t have to prove it to us during the presentation.
 You may want to check out this link on our website: PRESENTATIONS